Poor workplace communication takes many shapes:

 First off, private team networks, such as that offered by Brosix Instant Messenger, confine network participation to those given prior authorization.
 Effective governance over contact lists, access to features, and chat spaces further affords you the capacity to customize who can chat with whom and who has access to which features, as well as tailor individual chat spaces.

-What’s more, a deep dive into your chat history archives provides you a record of chats, as well as a log of voice and video calls, file transfers, and so on; allowing you to uncover who’s using which features and when and, notably, pinpoint productivity.
+What’s more, a deep dive into your User Activity Logs provides you a record of chats, as well as a log of voice and video calls, file transfers, and so on; allowing you to uncover who’s using which features and when and, notably, pinpoint productivity.